shadow/shadow/README.md

   (Linux) processes.
 - Shadow co-opts the native processes into a discrete-event simulation by interposing at the system call API.
-- The necessary systems calls are emulated such that the applications need not be aware that they are running in a Shadow simulation.
+- The necessary system calls are emulated such that the applications need not be aware that they are running in a Shadow simulation.

 Shadow connects the applications in a **simulated network**: